 I wrote!
 Reader NotesGo to section

-Perhaps it will surprise the reader that, in the meantime, Tehuelche , Mapuche, Spanish, Galenso and Italian, there were also South Africans in Patagonia ...
-The Patagonian idiosyncrasy is such that today they pass through the province Chubutense, Boers on horseback.
-Some descendants, older ones, even find themselves speaking in words that have not been used in Africa for years .
+Perhaps it is surprising to the reader that, in the meantime Tehuelche , Mapuche, Spanish, Galenso and Italian, there were also South Africans in Patagonia ...
+Patagonian idiosyncrasy is such that today they travel through the Chubutan province, boers on horseback.
+Some descendants, the older ones, even find themselves speaking in words that in Africa have not been used years ago.

-Boer means “peasant” or “paisan” in the Dutch language.
-The name is used to refer to the descendants of Dutch people who colonized the extreme south of Africa in the 17th century, who spoke Afrikaans, a Germanic language derived from the Middle Dutch.
+Boer means “peasant” or “ paisano ” in the Dutch language.
+The name is used to name the descendants of Dutch who colonized the extreme South African in the seventeenth century, who spoke Afrikaans, a Germanic language derived from middle Dutch.

-In the last third of the 19th century, the Boers had several clashes with the British Empire and British settlers.
-They were eventually defeated in 1902 and many of them decided not to accept the British Government but instead to settle in other parts of the world.
-That is why, between 1902 and 1908, more than 600 Boer settlers arrived in Argentina, most of them from Transvaal and the Free State of Orange.
-The national Government granted them land and settled in Chubut province.
-They formed Colonia Escalante, settled in Manantiales Behr, Pampa Salamanca, Puerto Visser, Cañadón Baumann, among many other places, and traced paths to Commodore Rivadavia .
+In the last third of the 19th century, the Boers had several clashes with the British Empire and the settlers of that country.
+They were finally defeated in 1902 and many of them decided not to accept the British Government and settle in other parts of the world.
+That is why, between 1902 and 1908, more than 600 Boer settlers arrived in Argentina, most from Transvaal and the Free State of Orange.
+The national Government gave them land and settled in the province of Chubut .
+They formed Colonia Escalante, settled in Manantiales Behr, Pampa Salamanca, Puerto Visser, Cañadón Baumann, among many other places, and were tracing roads to Comodoro Rivadavia .

-They were engaged in agriculture and livestock, grew and prospered.
-The first generations of South Africans in Patagonia lived relatively isolated lives, and managed to maintain their language and cultural practices.
-His descendants grew up talking Boer.
-In 1950, however, contact with the nearby communities in Comodoro Rivadavia and Sarmiento increased, and the communities were assimilated to the south we know today.
+They were engaged in agriculture and livestock, grew and thrived.
+The first generations of South Africans in Patagonia had a relatively isolated life, and managed to maintain their language and cultural practices.
+His descendants grew up speaking Boer.
+In 1950, however, contact with nearby communities in Comodoro Rivadavia and Sarmiento increased, and communities were assimilated to the south we know today.

-Today only a handful of Boers settled in Patagonia can still communicate in Afrikaans: an Afrikaans maintained over time, who learned of their parents and grandparents, but which is no longer spoken in South Africa today.
+Today only a handful of the Boers settled in Patagonia can still communicate in Afrikaans: an Afrikaans maintained in time, they learned from their parents and grandparents, but today is no longer spoken in South Africa .
 This phenomenon motivated a study at the University of Michigan.

-Coetzee, a South African and linguist at the University of Michigan, commented that when he contacted members of the Patagonian community, did not initially recognize the spelling they used.
-Since the first Welsh settlers emigrated from South Africa before the language had an official script and spelling and, for that reason, their language was essentially oral.
+Coetzee, South African and linguist at the University of Michigan, commented that when he contacted members of the Patagonian community, he did not initially recognize the spelling they used.
+Since the first Welsh settlers emigrated from South Africa before the language had an official writing and spelling and, for that reason, their language was essentially oral.
 The case was so special that it resulted in a research group between linguists experts in Afrikaans and Spanish.